Kingston stuntwoman-turned-director completing NEPA film ‘F-Word’ with Kickstarter campaign

 This project will only be funded if it reaches its goal by next Friday, Nov.
 1 at 11:59 p.m.
 As of now, $11,885 has been pledged towards the $18,000 goal.
 A nonprofit organization called The Chimaera Project is a fiscal sponsor for the film, so all supporters of the crowdfunding campaign can receive a receipt for these tax-deductible donations.

 Over the years, Schnappauf has been set on fire, blown up, waterboarded, drowned, strangled, beaten, and hit by cars, all for the sake of entertainment.
 From playing Anne Frank on the stage of the Little Theatre of Wilkes-Barre to crashing fire trucks and fighting bad guys, she now makes her living as a professional stuntwoman, stunt coordinator, actress, and director.

 She graduated with honors from NYU’s Tisch School of the Arts before earning a list of film credits that include “Paranormal Activity 2,” “The Amazing Spider-Man 2,” “Ghostbusters,” “Birdman,” and “Teenage Mutant Ninja Turtles,” just to name a few.
 On the small screen, she’s performed in shows like “Jessica Jones” (starring Shickshinny native Krysten Ritter), “Orange Is the New Black,” “Gotham,” “Great News,” “The Following,” and “Blue Bloods.”
-She is currently part of the three-time Emmy-nominated stunt team as the full-time stunt double for actress Jaimie Alexander on NBC’s “Blindspot.”
+She is currently part of the three-time Emmy-nominated stunt team on “Blindspot,” serving as the stunt double for actress Jaimie Alexander.